Graph-based Topology Reasoning for Driving Scenes: Experiments

-Here we define failure cases as those severely deviating from the ground truth, and summarize their scenarios into two main categories: (1) large-area occlusion by vehicles, vegetation, and background buildings; (2) some long-tail scenarios such as parks and parking spots. \cref{fig:supp-vis-occlusion} shows a case where a bus occludes the intersection in the front view image. \algname fails to predict lanes and the topology, especially those in the left half of the crossing.
-In a long-tail case as depicted in \cref{fig:supp-vis-longtail}, the road topology is not regular as in straight highways or intersections, and all algorithms fail to provide correct road structure.
-A large-scale dataset and learning techniques such as active learning, are promising to solve these failure cases in a real-world deployment.
+We provide a qualitative comparison in \cref{fig:vis}. \algname predicts most centerlines correctly and constructs a lane graph in BEV.
+Yet, prior works fail to output all entities or get confused about their connectivity. \cref{fig:supp-vis-occlusion} shows a case where a bus occludes the intersection in the front view image. \algname fails to predict lanes and the topology, especially those in the left half of the crossing.
+A large-scale dataset and learning techniques, such as active learning, would solve such failure cases in a real-world deployment.